Cancer and Blood Disease Institute

 - One of the few pediatric radiation oncology programs in the nation that is focused exclusively on children

 - First institutes worldwide to use intensity-modulated radiation therapy, which concentrates the radiation dose on the tumor and directs it away from sensitive nearby tissues

 We were the first institution to develop a comprehensive psychosocial support program specifically geared towards the consequences of childhood and adolescent cancers and blood diseases.

 The Cancer and Blood Disease Institute is educating the next generation of pediatric oncologists, radiation oncologists and hematologists.

-We offer a Pediatric Hematology-Oncology Fellowship approved by the Accreditation Council for Graduate Medical Education, along with training for pediatric residents, behavioral science trainees and other health professionals.
+We offer a Pediatric Hematology-Oncology Fellowship approved by the Accreditation Council for Graduate Medical Education and postgraduate subspecialty fellowships in blood and marrow transplantation, coagulation, neuro-oncology and adolescent and young adult oncology.
+Programs for general and subspecialty pediatric residents, radiation oncology residents, medical students and behavioral science trainees (neuropsychology, psychology and social work) are also offered.

 For more than 30 years, our Summer Oncology Fellowship Program – sponsored by Children's Hospital and the USC Keck School of Medicine – has attracted top students from universities and medical schools nationwide.
 Students participate in clinical or laboratory research studies.